 Cheddar (Quickes Traditional)

-Milk for production comes from their 500 cows.
-The mostly Frieisan herd are rotationally grazed for ten months of the year across 290 acres of rich, alluvial pasture, which results in very high quality milk that yields a more flavorful cheddar
+Milk for production comes from the family's several hundred cows.
+The hybrid herd, bred with the goal of milk quality over quantity, is rotationally grazed for ten months of the year across 290 acres of rich, alluvial pasture.
+This results in very high quality milk that yields a more flavorful cheddar.

-At the heart of the farm is the 5,000 sq. ft. creamery where cheese production takes place by one of nine skilled cheesemakers.
-Milk for cheesemaking arrives every morning and is pumped into one of the very large stainless steel vats, heated, and a starter culture and rennet added.
+At the heart of the farm is the 5,000 square foot creamery, where production is overseen by skilled cheesemakers.
+Milk arrives every morning and is pumped into large stainless steel vats and heated, before a starter culture and rennet are added.
 Traditional rennet is used for production six days each week, and vegetable rennet is used on the remaining day.
-After coagulation, the curd is cut, drained of whey and then traditionally "cheddared," meaning that the blocks of curd are stacked and turned to extrude more whey, prior to being salted and milled.
+After coagulation, the curd is cut, drained of whey, and then traditionally "cheddared," meaning that the blocks of curd are stacked and turned to extrude more whey, prior to being salted and milled.
 Finally the curds are put into cloth-lined molds and pressed before being larded, bound in cheesecloth, and transferred to the maturing rooms for aging.